Glenmore Water Treatment Plant Tours September 23rd

 More about previous bio-engineering sessions in Silvester Creek and other ERWP projects here.

-The next ERWP restoration work day is planned for June 20th
+This year the ERWP restoration work day was June 20th

 Want to know what Bioengineering is?
 Want to be one of the first volunteers to try out a new product?
 Feeling strong?
 Then next Tuesday is for you!